The third in a series of seven posts on Electoral Strategy for 2016

 If we want change we will have to take risks — we unlock the exits and we organize.
 Setbacks and losses will occur in any event and already have.
 I think the history of the last 50 years is clear: lesser of two evil voting has enabled corporate ascendancy and contributed more than its fair share to loss.
 Fear of Trump should not be an excuse for the simple-minded support of corporate Democrats, since those Democrats have contributed in significant ways to the rise of the Trump and the rightward shift in the Democratic party.
-Political machines — and the Clinton machine is the most powerful of our time — value their own power and control over the greater good of their party, nation or world.
+Political machines — and the Democratic machine is the most powerful of our time — value their own power and control over the greater good of their party, nation or world.

 Its a terrible dilemma but a vote for corporate, pro-war and drug war Democrats, to ward off the short-term attack from the extreme right, may well be winning the battle to lose the war.
 The human cost will be high in any event.
 Will the people take losses in the struggle to resist the machine or will we take losses to enable the machine to continue?
 Sorry, but there is going to be hell to pay one way or the other.

-Bernie Sanders and millions of Sanders supporters points a way out of that dilemma.
 Voters can restore representational democracy by voting only for candidates and parties that actually represent their views and interests.
 Think of the current trend lines of climate change, mass extinction, income inequality, racism, and war — just for starters.
 What are the risks involved in maintaining conventional political wisdom, given the likelihood that if we continue to act the same, the same situation will be reproduced?
 Where in the historical record is a single example of great changes occurring without great risks?